afancydragon/LocalAdminRemoval/README.md

 Requirements:
 - WinRM enabled if you want to run remotely

+WARNING:
+- Make sure the exception list is not empty, it is possible to disable all local admins using this.
+  - I have plans to add an logic to prevent this, but this currently works

 Does the following:
 - Grabs ComputerList.csv from wherever you specify
   - You can adjust this slightly and easily grab Active Directory Computers, make sure you know what/who is affected!
 - Removes all Administrator users from the local group on the computer.
-  - Uses two different commands based on computer name and domain name, this must be done since the LocalUser commands do not look at Domain
-    - PC Name is auto calculated
-    - eg. ABCD\ - 5 characters to remove
+  - Removes all users not in the AccountExceoptionlist.csv
-- Disables ALL LOCAL USERS - Depending on computer and enviroment, this could be problematic - works for my use case since I am reviewing accounts
+- Disables ALL LOCAL USERS - Depending on computer and enviroment, this could be problematic, check computers/users affected if this is a concern.
+- Adds all users stated in the addaccountlist.csv if this command is invoked as an admin/domain admin it should search AD and add them without issue.